vynci/vynci-dev-v4/posts/robot-camera-video-stream-using-aws-kvs/index.md

 }
 ```

-The function `startPlayerForViewer()` handles all the handshake workflow between the browser and the AWS KVS.
+The function `startPlayerForViewer()` handles all the signaling workflow between the browser, AWS KVS, and the Rover.

 ```tsx
 async function startPlayerForViewer() {